Plim Plim: Other characters

-Mei-Li: She is a cat.
-She is coquette, dynamic, athletic, and vigorous but she is also a tad anxious.
-She does everything fastly.
+Mei-Li is a cat.
+She is coquette, dynamic, athletic, and vigorous.
+She is very anxious, and does everything quickly.
 Her name has Chinese origins and means "beautiful".
-Her favorite instrument is the keytar.
-Her characteristic phrase: "Yes!
+Her favorite instrument is the keytar, and her characteristic phrase is "Yes!
 Yeah!
 Yeah!
 Yeah!".

-Hoggie: He is a pig who likes to contradict everybody.
+Hoggie is a pig who likes to contradict everybody.
 He is characterized by being moody, grumpy, and selfish.
 His name has an Anglo-Saxon origin and means "pig" in English.
-He is a good athlete and a musician.
-His favorite instrument is the saxophone.
-His characteristic phrase: "Me neither".
+He is a n athlete and a musician.
+His favorite instrument is the saxophone, and his characteristic phrase is "Me neither".

-Arafa: She is a giraffe.
-She is a sweet, sympathetic, and motherly teacher.
-She is the only adult in the series.
+Miss Arafa is a giraffe.
+She is the sweet, sympathetic, and motherly teacher, and is the only adult in the series.
 Her name is revered as Giraffa.
-She imparts her modicum of wisdom and motherly care.
-Her favorite phrase: "Good luck!".
+She imparts her modicum of wisdom and motherly care, and her favorite phrase is "Good luck!".

-Sun: He looks at everything happening around him and follows the actions of the characters with her gestures.
+Sun is a character who looks at everything happening around him and follows the actions of the characters with her gestures.